woodpecker-ci/plugin-docker-buildx/docs.md

 | `tag`/`tags`              | @".tags"          | sets repository tags to use for the image
 | `platforms`               | *none*            | sets target platform for build

+## auto_tag

+If set to ture, it will use the `default_tag` ("latest") on tag event or default branch.
+If it's a tag event it will also asume sem versioning and add taggs acordingly (`x`, `x.x` and `x.x.x`).
+If it's not a tag event, and no default branch, automated tags are skipped.

 ## Examples

 ```yml